kose-y/dist_stat/README.md

 How to deploy the virtual cluster on the AWS using [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/) is discussed in Appendix C of our paper below.
 We used up to 20 `c5.18xlarge` instances on AWS EC2.
 The job scripts to submit the jobs to the Sun Grid Engine are given in [Jobs](./jobs).

 ## Acknowledgement
 This work was supported by [AWS Cloud Credits for Research](https://aws.amazon.com/research-credits/).
+This research has been conducted using the UK Biobank Resource under application number 48152.

 ## Citation

 Ko S, Zhou H, Zhou J, and Won J-H (2019+).
-High-Performance Statistical Computing in the Computing Environment of the 2020s.
+High-Performance Statistical Computing in the Computing Environment of the 2020s. [arXiv:2001.01916](https://arxiv.org/abs/2001.01916).
 Submitted to _Statistical Science_.